Zehua-Chen/language-notes/cs/Initializers.md

 Collection initializers can be used on types that implement

 - `interface IEnumerable`
-- Add methods with the appropriate signatures
+- `Add` methods with the appropriate signatures
   - To use add methods with more than one parameters, use the format:
     `{ params... }`
+  - The types of parameters of `Add` does not need to match the types in the `IEnumerable`

 ```cs
 List<string> list = new List<string>